pyccel/pyccel/doc/quickstart.md

  ## Static typed languages

 A language is statically-typed if the type of a variable is known at compile-time instead of at run-time.
-Common examples of statically- typed languages include Java, C, C++, FORTRAN, Pascal and Scala.
+Common examples of statically- typed languages include Java, C, C++, FORTRAN, Pascal and Scalam, in the other side, in python the type of a variable is known in the run-time, that's why we need to collect the garbag in the generated code, and raise some warnings/errors for the conflicts that can occur between dynamically typed languages (python) and static typed language(C/Fortran).
 See [this](https://en.wikipedia.org/wiki/Type_system#:~:text=In%20programming%20languages%2C%20a%20type,%2C%20expressions%2C%20functions%20or%20modules.) and [this](https://android.jlelse.eu/magic-lies-here-statically-typed-vs-dynamically-typed-languages-d151c7f95e2b#:~:text=Static%20typed%20languages,%2C%20FORTRAN%2C%20Pascal%20and%20Scala.) for more details.

  ## Installation (see [README](https://github.com/pyccel/pyccel/blob/master/README.rst) file)